 “Using search results to evaluate the different semantic interpretations, other data sources such as click-through data, user-specific data, and others that are utilized when producing the search results are taken into account without the need to perform additional analysis.”

 What this means for the site owner is that a ranking for “how long is harry Potter” may fluctuate not based on whether the site is optimized for the term but rather based on whether the site is relevant for a specific interpretation.
 Let’s assume it has a great page on “Harry Potter and the Goblet of Fire”.
-If this is the interpretation that Google selects as most likely out of the gate the page will rank well however if the results as a whole have a low clickthrough rate it may be determined that the initial assumption was incorrect and switch to a different interpretation (“how long is Harry Potter and the Philosophers’ Stone” for example).
+If this is the interpretation that Google selects as most likely out of the gate then the page will rank well however if the results as a whole have a poor signal then the engine may be determine that the initial assumption was incorrect and switch to a different interpretation (“how long is Harry Potter and the Philosophers’ Stone” for example).
 The site in question will drop in rankings in this instance however no amount of onsite SEO will repair that and only a page on the other movie will.

 I don’t know about you but to me this is a significant idea that should be a strong consideration in content development strategies.
 If you want to rank for a phrase, have excellent content on the variety of related semantically similar terms.
 You probably should anyways to serve your visitors but if not for them, then for your ability to rank across a variety of semantic permutations.